- Jeffrey Pang

 Faculty and department chair / clinic director in San Jose campus, Since 2004.

 Douglas Wang received his Medicine degree in 1982 from Qinghai University Medical School in China.
 He continued his medical studies at the International Psychiatrist Training Center offered through the WHO and Shanghai Psychiatry and Hygiene Center where he received the title of Neuro-Psychiatrist.
 He pioneered the first series of seminars for physicians treating substance abuse, and established the first substance abuse program in Qinghai Province; this program employed a combination of Western medical and TCM treatments for its participants.

 Professor Wang specializes in stroke, paralysis, chronic fatigue, fibromyalgia, mental illness, emotional / behaviors disorders, and drug addiction.
 He is in private practice, and his hobbies include hiking and skiing.
-Professor Wang teaches in the Departments of TCM Herbology, Clinical Medicine and TCM Clinical Training and is a faculty member of Five Branches DAOM program.
+Professor Wang teaches in the Departments of TCM Herbology, Clinical Medicine and TCM Clinical Training and is a senior faculty member of Five Branches DAOM program.

 Dr. Gary Dolowich graduated with honors from the University of Pennsylvania School of Medicine in 1971 and practiced Western medicine for seven years before studying at the College of Traditional Chinese Acupuncture in England.
 He integrates Five Element acupuncture, the bodywork system of Zero Balancing, and Jungian techniques, with Western biomedicine in his medical practice in Aptos, California.
 Dr. Dolowich first began teaching Chinese Medicine in 1983 as a faculty member of the Traditional Acupuncture Institute in Maryland.
 Currently he teaches at the Academy for Five Element Acupuncture in Florida and Five Branches University.